A Guide to Garbage Disposal When Renovating an Akiya House in Japan

 Burnable garbage (可燃ごみ, moeru gomi) consists of everyday household items that can be safely incinerated, from:

-• Food Waste: Kitchen scraps and leftovers (must be drained of excess water).
+• Food Waste: Kitchen scraps and leftovers.

 • Paper Goods: Tissues, paper scraps, and dirty cardboard that cannot be recycled.